 If you don’t have a blender and like to make sauces or smoothies (that are drinkable and not chew-able) I recommend adding the Vitamix to your registry.

-If you make bread from scratch like I do, having an electric mixer will save you tons of time.
+If you make bread from scratch, having an electric mixer will save you tons of time.

 My sister and I sold homemade bread when we were in middle school and high school and the Bosch was our right-hand man.